 I have heard plenty of older people comment on how their favorite soda doesn’t taste the same as it used to.

-While some have passed this off as everything tasting better when you are kid, the truth is that the ingredients of have likely been substituted enough to make a difference.
+While some have passed this off as everything tastes better when you are a kid, the truth is that the ingredients of have likely been substituted enough to make a difference.
 Real sugar instead of high fructose corn syrup is one of the biggest differences but also natural versus artificial flavorings.

-When bottle your drinks and leave residual sugar that creates natural carbonation.
+When you bottle your drinks and leave residual sugar that creates natural carbonation.
 Root beer is delicious when done this way but you have to have a place to store it for weeks while it carbonates.

-It might be fun to do once in awhile but most people are too busy and lack the storage to do it for all their soda making.
+It might be fun to do once in a while but most people are too busy and lack the storage to do it for all their soda making.

 This is the easiest and most space efficient way to create fizzy drinks.
 There are an array of systems out there to force carbonation.
 This involves using CO2 gas from a canister to carbonate rapidly.

 We do not drink commercial sodas at all but we do like to drink sparkling waters.
 Some flavor and sugar is ok but not anything close to what you find in traditional sodas or sweet sparkling waters.